 I’m not a teacher and this is the last thing you’d want to hear from one, I’m sure.
 I am going to tell you my own experience with just one pain killer I’ve used for the many years of back and leg pain.
 Fentanyl.
 If you are thinking of using it, don’t.
-If your doctor prescribes it, tell him you want something else.
-Read the fact sheets I have added to this post, please!
+If your doctor prescribes it, tell him you want something else!

 From 2000-2014 I was on an ever increasing dose of the Fentanyl patch.
 Around 2012 I was up to 150 mg patches applied every other day.
 This was to keep me from having pain, but it never really worked all that well.
 It was ruining my kidneys, I was on oxygen and kept falling asleep, (feel free to laugh) on the toilet because I was so constipated.
 I couldn’t sleep in bed at night and started watching or listening to the tv to distract me from the pain.
 Besides the patches I was taking Hydrocodone (Vicodin), and handfuls of Advil.
 Seriously, it’s hard to imagine that unless you’ve had chronic nonstop pain.
 The last year of Fentanyl I had to stop all medications except the patches because my kidneys were in such bad shape.
 Now I cannot take aspirin, ibuprofen or more than two Tylenol a day.
 I rarely take any pain medication unless I’m in the hospital.

 I was addicted to Fentanyl because if I was supposed to have a new patch and the stores were out for my prescription, I ended up in the ER.
 My body would go into convulsive movements and sometimes I couldn’t sit still or control my actions.
 Sometimes my limbs were frozen, unmovable.
 My husband and daughter saw me in these states and it was embarrassing and frightening.